2633 Telegraph Avenue, Suite 104

 How To Apply

-To apply, please submit your resume and a one-page cover letter explaining your qualifications and interest in the position to AdminAssociateJob@impactjustice.org.
-Please have the subject line of the email read "[Your Last Name], [Your First Name] Application for IJ AA Position."
-Application deadline is March 31, 2018.
+To apply, please submit your resume and a short cover letter explaining how your qualifications and lived experience qualify you for the position and outlining your salary requirements to firstname.lastname@example.org.
+Please have the subject line of the email read “[Your Last Name], [Your First Name] Application for IJ RA I Position.”

-Impact Justice provides equal employment opportunities to all applicants without regard to race, color, religion, sex, gender identity, national origin, age, criminal history, disability or genetics.
-We strongly encourage people of color, individuals who identify as part of the lesbian, gay, bisexual, transgender, and/or queer communities, and individuals with experience in the criminal justice system to apply.
+Impact Justice provides equal employment opportunities to all applicants without regard to race/ethnicity, color, sexual orientation, gender identity, gender expression, religion, national origin, age, criminal history, or disability.
+We work closely with communities of color, the lesbian, gay, bisexual, questioning, gender nonconforming, and transgender communities, the formerly incarcerated, and former foster youth.
+Those with lived experience in these communities are strongly encouraged to apply.